-- 93. In allocating lead management and other roles in syndicated issues, the DMO would expect to offer all relevant GEMMs the opportunity to present their advice and credentials on a fair and equal basis, although other factors (such as primary and secondary market shares, expertise in the relevant sector of the market, etc.) will also be taken into account in the final selection decision.
-The DMO would not normally expect to appoint any non-GEMM institution to any role in the managerial group. - 94.
-The precise format of the group and method of sale may vary from issue to issue.
-The DMO will take such decisions based on its own policy and portfolio preferences at the time and advice from GEMM firms on prevalent best practices and their recommendations for the particular issue. - 95.
+- 103. Market feedback on syndication candidates will be sought at quarterly consultation meetings with GEMMs and investors, and bilaterally on an ongoing basis.
+Around two weeks in advance of an intended syndication, the DMO will announce more precise details of the bond to be issued, on its wire services pages and subsequently on the DMO's website. - 104.
+In allocating lead management and other roles in syndicated issues under this programme, the DMO will offer all relevant GEMMs the opportunity to present their advice and credentials on a fair and equal basis.
+Factors (such as primary and secondary market shares, expertise in the relevant sector of the market, etc.) will be taken into account in the final selection decision, which shall be merit-based, although no specific targets, selection criteria or league tables will be published.
+However, the DMO will operate the selection process within a general design that allows for most wholesale GEMM firms to have the opportunity to act as a lead manager in a syndicate during the life of the programme, subject to performance.
+The DMO would not normally expect to appoint any non-GEMM institution to any role in the managerial group.
+Equally, newly-appointed GEMM firms (see Chapter 9 below) and/or retail GEMM firms will not normally be eligible to participate in such a group, but may be invited at the DMO's sole discretion, for example, in cases where specific or smaller investors are targeted. - 105.
+Lead managers are likely to be formally appointed and announced to the market around a week in advance of the intended issue date.
+Individual roles within the lead management group may be assigned nearer to the time of sale. - 106.
+The precise structure of the group and method of sale may vary from issue to issue.
+The DMO will take such decisions based on its own policy and portfolio preferences at the time and advice from GEMM firms on prevalent best practices and their recommendations for the particular issue. - 107.
 The DMO will endeavour, via screen and web announcements, press notices and/or communiqués from lead managers, to keep all market participants informed of developments in the syndication process at all key stages of the operation.